1. Home

 Reveal

-A board admin or owner can block everyone in the board from editing their scores once Reveal begins.
-This will help prevent users from changing their scores after seeing other users’ scores.
+Option to restrict users from updating their scores after the reveal.
+This will help block users from editing their scores after seeing other users’ scores.

 Final